-For example, the Yamaha P255 is smaller and considerably lighter than the Kawai, which means it will be slightly easier to carry around.
+For example, the Casio PX-560 is smaller and considerably lighter than the Kawai, which makes it much easier to carry around.

-At the same time, it’s not quite as good as the ES8 when it comes to playing experience and extra features.
+At the same time, it’s not quite as good as the ES8 when it comes to the piano playing experience, especially regarding touch.

 Kawai ES8 vs Roland FP-90 (Full Review)

-The FP-90 is the flagship model of Roland’s portable FP line, and the main competitor to the ES-8, in my opinion.
+The FP-90 is the flagship model of Roland’s portable FP line, and the main competitor to the ES8.